Beattie Casely-Hayford: Family

 Beattie Casely-Hayford was the eldest son of Essie and Archibald Casely-Hayford, a lawyer, Gold Coast nationalist and former Minister of Agriculture and Natural Resources in Ghana's First Republic.

 His brother was Louis Casely-Hayford, an engineer and former CEO of Volta River Authority in Ghana.

-Casely-Hayford's was a member of the prominent Casely-Hayford family, his grandparents were Beatrice Madelene (née Pinnock) and Joseph Ephraim Casely Hayford, a Gold Coast lawyer, author, journalist, educator, politician and Pan-Africanist.
+Casely-Hayford was a member of the prominent Casely-Hayford family; his grandparents were Beatrice Madelene (née Pinnock) and Joseph Ephraim Casely Hayford, a Gold Coast lawyer, author, journalist, educator, politician and Pan-Africanist.

 Early years

 Casely-Hayford was born in Sekondi, Ghana, which was then the Gold Coast, and educated at Forrest Hill House School and Dulwich College, England.
 His education in England was interrupted when he returned to the Gold Coast at the onset of World War II.

-Casely-Hayford was self employed at this time.
-He extracted coconut oil to make soap and ran two garages which repaired and spray-painted cars.
+Casely-Hayford was self-employed at this time.
+He extracted coconut oil to make soap and ran two garages that repaired and spray-painted cars.

 Career

-Casely-Hayford trained for a year in England as a Totalisator Technician for the Kumasi Race Course; and worked at the Kwame Nkrumah University of Science and Technology, then Kumasi Institute of Technology, as the Maintenance Officer.
+Casely-Hayford trained for a year in England as a Totalisator Technician for the Kumasi Race Course; and worked at the Kumasi Institute of Technology (present-day Kwame Nkrumah University of Science and Technology) as the Maintenance Officer.
 Later, he served as the Director and Operations Manager for Ghana Poultry Farm, Nungua; Director of the Arts Council of Ghana; Director of Ghana Broadcasting Corporation's Television division (GBC TV); Technical Director of Modern Signs; and then finally settled into private business.

 He owned and operated Caselyco Sound Studio, Signals and Controllers, Intek Engineering, and finally Televid Video and Audio.

 Ghana Arts Council

 Casely-Hayford's interests included art and science.
-Ghana's former Prime Minister Dr. Kwame Nkrumah asked Nana Kobina Nketsiah to have Casely-Hayford start up the Arts Council of Ghana after the British relinquished the then Roger Club, a social club for Accra's elite that was located on Accra's Atlantic coast.
+Ghana's former Prime Minister Dr. Kwame Nkrumah asked Nana Kobina Nketsiah to have Casely-Hayford start up the Arts Council of Ghana after the British relinquished the then Roger Club, an elite social club that was located on Accra's Atlantic coast.

 Casely-Hayford became the first director of the Ghana Arts Council.
 He was responsible for bringing to the fore the early concert party groups and plays.
 He also had the British Council sponsor drama performances and movies of Shakespeare plays.
-He also collaborated with the artist and musician Saka Acquaye, who succeeded him as the director of the Ghana Arts Council.
+He collaborated with the artist and musician Saka Acquaye, who succeeded him as the director of the Ghana Arts Council.

-Saka Acquaye's plays were also featured at the Accra Arts Centre, including his most important and popular musical, The Lost Fishermen.
+Saka Acquaye's plays were featured at the Accra Arts Centre, including his most important and popular musical, The Lost Fisherman.
 The original Wulomei – a traditional folk music group that Saka Acquaye managed – was introduced to a national audience at the Accra Arts Centre.

-The master drummer, percussionist and musician Guy Warren (Kofi Ghanaba) was prominently featured on several weekends.
+Master drummer, percussionist and musician Guy Warren (Kofi Ghanaba) was prominently featured on several weekends.
 The classical musician Victor Gbeho also had the National Orchestra rehearsing and performing at the Accra Arts Centre.
 Many foreign cultural exchange shows were also put on at the Accra Arts Centre.
 For instance, troupes from Russia and from China performed, the Chinese troupe singing a song in Twi, the local Ghanaian language.